Doctor of Science: United States

 A few university doctoral research programs offer both the Doctor of Science and Doctor of Philosophy degrees in the same academic field, such as Johns Hopkins University and Massachusetts Institute of Technology, with identical requirements for obtaining either.
 Research programs that offer the formal research ScD but not the PhD degree for a given field include several doctoral programs at Harvard University, Boston University, Capitol Technology University, and Texas Tech University Health Sciences Center.
 The University of Baltimore, School of Information Arts and Technologies offers a DSc degree in Information and Interaction Design, a program focused on usable design/user experience (UX) and Human Computer Interaction (HCI).

 There are programs where the Doctor of Science and Doctor of Philosophy have different degree requirements, though the two degrees are officially considered equivalent.
 The Engineering school at Washington University in St. Louis, for example, requires four more graduate courses in the DSc program, which can be completed in one year in conjunction with research duties, while the PhD requires teaching assistance services.
 The Johns Hopkins University also offers both PhD and ScD in certain programs, with only minor differences in university administration of the degrees.
 In some institutions, the ScD has been converted to the PhD.
 For instance, the doctoral degree in biostatistics at Harvard recently converted from ScD to PhD, even though the doctoral degree structure and requirements have remained identical.

 Mexico

-In Mexico the PhD level is considered a doctoral degree (level 8) similar to the doctorate degrees in Canada and the United States.
+In Mexico the PhD level is considered a doctoral degree (level 8) similar to the doctorate in Canada and the United States.
 The Doctor of Sciences degree is instead recognized as a Higher Degree (Grado Propio).